FooHP/Test_Repo/Testing.md

 **OUTPUT FILE** :  "MergedData.txt" was created as a txt file

-To read the output file "MergedData.txt", use the following :
+To read the output file **"MergedData.txt"**, do the following :

+1. Download the "MergedData.txt" file to your working directory

-read.table("MergedData.txt",header=TRUE)
+2. read.table("MergedData.txt",header=TRUE)

-**References :**
+**REFERENCES :**

 https://class.coursera.org/getdata-030/forum/thread?thread_id=37